phurwicz/hover/docs/pages/tutorial/t0-quickstart.md

 ## **Ingredient 1 / 3: Some Data**

-Suppose that we have a list of data entries, each in the form of a dictionary:
+Suppose that we have a list of data entries, each in the form of a dictionary.

+We can first create a [`SupervisableDataset`](../../reference/core-dataset/#hover.core.dataset.SupervisableDataset) based on those entries:

 <pre data-executable>
 {!docs/snippets/py/t0-0-dataset-text.txt!}